-JPW chose a distinctive structural form for the roof comprising of a complex wave which oscillates along the length of the building.
-The roof is clad in aluminium sheet and the walls in the glass.
-The continuously curved roof provided many challenges to the project with regards to structural framing, fabrication methods, safe construction techniques, a tight program and overall budget.
-TTW worked closely with JPW to generate a roof geometry that met their design, could be fabricated from sheet elements and was buildable.
+JPW chose a distinctive structural form for the roof comprising a complex wave that oscillates along the length of the building.
+The roof is clad in aluminium sheet and the walls in glass.
+The continuously curved roof provided many challenges to the project regarding structural framing, fabrication methods, safe construction techniques, a tight program and overall budget.
+TTW worked closely with JPW to generate a roof geometry that met their design, fabricated from sheet elements and was buildable.
 These design issues were resolved using state of the art software and detailed computational analysis.

 TTW civil works extent included overland flow routing around the new terminal, stormwater treatment, including pavement assessments, design of the new Port Access Road between White Bay and White Bay Power station internal access roads from the terminal to James Craig Road.
 A significant upgrade of the RMS intersection at James Craig Road and The Crescent.